Free Dog Knitting Pattern: Fuzz the Scottie

 Finishing and Assembly

-The ears are symmetrical, so try them on the head first to decide which side will face forward.
+The ears are symmetrical, so try them on the head first.
+This will help you decide which side will face forward.
 Then, sew the ear details onto the front-facing side.

 Create the nose by repeating small stitches using either yarn or embroidery floss.
-Then, sew the ears onto the head, folding them slightly as you stitch to give them a more 3D shape.
-If you're not using safety eyes, you can now embroider simple eyes using the same yarn as the nose.
-To finish, secure the tails with a knot underneath the head.
+Then, sew the ears onto the head while folding them slightly as you stitch.
+This helps give them a more 3D shape.
+If you decide not to use safety eyes, embroider simple eyes using the same yarn as the nose.
+Finally, secure the tails with a knot underneath the head.

 Comments